Bruce Woolley: 1981–1994: Production and songwriting

-In 1981, Woolley and Trevor Horn co-wrote and produced "Hand Held in Black and White" and "Mirror Mirror" for Dollar.
-In 1983, Magnus Uggla recorded a cover of Woolley's song "Blue Blue Victoria" with new (i.e. not a translation of Woolley's) lyrics in Swedish.
+In 1981, Woolley and Trevor Horn co-wrote and produced "Hand Held in Black and White" and "Mirror Mirror" for Dollar.In 1983, Magnus Uggla recorded a cover of the Camera Club's 1981 single "Blue Blue (Victoria)" with new (i.e. not a translation of Woolley's) lyrics in Swedish.

 In 1985, Woolley co-wrote Grace Jones' Slave to the Rhythm.
 The title track was originally intended for Frankie Goes to Hollywood, but Island Records' founder, Chris Blackwell, suggested using the song for Jones.
 The album took nearly a year to produce and made pioneering use of the Synclavier system.

 In 1986, Woolley and Grace Jones co-wrote and produced Jones' eighth studio album Inside Story with Nile Rodgers, which spawned the single "I'm Not Perfect (But I'm Perfect for You)".
 During production of the music video for this track, Woolley spent time with Andy Warhol, Timothy Leary and also Keith Haring, who were collectively responsible for set design.
 The song received an ASCAP Award for Black Music in 1987, presented to Woolley by Cab Calloway.

-In 1989, Woolley co-wrote the ambient piece "A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld" by the Orb.
+In 1989, Woolley's work was sampled for the ambient piece "A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld" by the Orb.
 The track featured vocals by Woolley and Trevor Horn taken from Slave to the Rhythm.

-Woolley's songs have been covered by John Farnham ("Two Strong Hearts"), Shirley Bassey ("Slave to the Rhythm" on 2007's Get the Party Started), the Feeling, Divine, Cliff Richard, Tori Amos, Tom Jones, Cher ("Love Is the Groove" on 1998's Believe album), and Bebel Gilberto.
+Woolley's songs have been covered by John Farnham ("Two Strong Hearts"), Shirley Bassey ("Slave to the Rhythm" on 2007's Get the Party Started), the Feeling, Divine, Cliff Richard, Tori Amos, Donna Summer, Tom Jones, Cher ("Love Is the Groove" on 1998's Believe album), and Bebel Gilberto.